-Mayor Rahm Emanuel is offering 17 acres of lakefront property south of Soldier Field that is now a parking lot but which Friends of the Parks would like to see restored to greenspace.
+In previous court filings, attorneys for the city have said Chicago is in danger of losing the museum that Lucas wants to build south of Soldier Field; Mayor Rahm Emanuel is offering 17 acres of lakefront property that is now a parking lot but which Friends of the Parks would like to see restored to greenspace.

 Earlier this week, a Far South Side alderman urged the museum to consider building instead on the site of the old U.S. Steel South Works plant.
 That suggestion from Ald.
 Susan Sadlowski-Garza (10th), whose ward includes the site, came after a split between the steel giant and a prominent Chicago developer killed plans for a “new city” on the long-vacant site.

 Sadlowski-Garza even suggested ferrying visitors to the museum on “a hovercraft like an amusement park ride, shaped like the Millennium Falcon.”

 Friends of the Parks has urged Lucas to consider building on the west side of Lake Shore Drive on a deck above rail yards — similar to the way Millennium Park was built.

 “If it makes sense to build a parking garage on that site, why not just build the whole campus there.
 It’s not part of the public trust doctrine.
 It’s not affected by that.
 It’s on the west side of Lake Shore Drive.
 Why not just put it there and all of this trouble would go away?”
 Juanita Irizarry, executive director of Friends of the Parks had said at the time.